 O'Riordan responded to an advert by the band looking for a new singer with lyrics and melodies for a few of the band's existing songs.
 After hearing her ideas for the song "Linger

-The somewhat prophetic title of their first single did indeed precede tension within the band.
-After the single received negative reviews and limited success, The Cranberries discovered that Gilmore had signed a secret deal with Island Records to improve his studios.
+The somewhat prophetic title did indeed precede tension within the band.
+After the EP received negative reviews and limited success, The Cranberries discovered that Gilmore had signed a secret deal with Island Records to improve his studios.
 After almost disbanding, The Cranberries decided to ditch Gilmore, severing all ties with him, hiring Geoff Travis as their new manager and Stephen Street as their producer.
 Street had previously worked with The Smiths.

 Armed with a new manager and producer, the band headed back into the Dublin studio in 1992 and released their first single "Dreams" later that year.
 The music video for dreams features the pixie-like O'Riordan and band members singing against a watery, shadowy background reminiscent of Siouxsie and the Banshees stylings.
 Another version of the video was released on the album Stars years later, this time featuring a more fantasy-like story in which a young man is wrought from a tree log while O'Riordan strolls around a ghostly city trailing a microphone, followed by a magnificent white horse.

 In 1993, the album Everybody Else Is Doing It, So Why Can't We? was released including the cleaned-up single version of the demo "Linger."
 The Cranberries didn't gain much attention with this release, however, not until they started a UK and Irish tour supporting Suede.
 During the tour, The Cranberries caught the attention of MTV, which resulted in their videos being put into heavy rotation.
 This allowed the band a successful European and North American tour while their debut album peaked at #1 on the UK Album Chart.